 Creativity & Aesthetics

 Aesthetics and artistic sense is a skill that is difficult to explain.
 Much like leadership, creativity and appreciation for aesthetics are often ingrained in an individual right from the beginning.

-There are ways in which a person can get in touch with their creative self and realize their potential.
-It might be easy to teach art or have an artistic way of looking at things, but the aesthetic sense is even more challenging to teach or transfer from one person to another; this is a good example of Tacit Knowledge.
+There are ways to get in touch with their creative self and realize their potential.
+It might be easy to teach art or have an art form of looking at things, but the aesthetic sense is even more challenging to teach or transfer from one person to another; this is an excellent example of Tacit Knowledge.

 For individuals, emotional intelligence is about understanding each other and reading a person through verbal or non-verbal interaction.

-A good sense of humour is all about finding things to laugh at, right timing, and taking a joke as good as you are at giving one.
+A good sense of humor is all about finding things to laugh at, right timing, and taking a joke as good as you are at giving one.

 People often have many individuals following them and trying to learn their skills.
 Still, sales are among the skills that cannot be taught or transferred easily from one person to the other, another classic example of tacit knowledge.

 Language is another significant example of tacit knowledge.
 The notion of language cannot be taught.
 You cannot only learn a language by learning the rules of grammar.
 The only way you pick it up is if you are a native speaker of the language or have been practicing it for an extended period.